TessHuelskamp/sticky/README.md

 # 11/6/17 - Bash

-This evetually we be moved to be near the string manipulation section but here's information about bash variable replacement.
+This eventually we be moved to be near the string manipulation section but here's information about bash variable replacement.

 > These notes are based off of [this](http://tldp.org/LDP/abs/html/parameter-substitution.html) reference.

 > The `:` is optional in the following examples.
-Ommitting it removes the check
+Omitting it removes the check
 > if the variable is null or not.

 | Substitution | What it does |